Have you been accused of marital rape? What are the possible consequences of a conviction under UK law?

 - Aggravating factors present – a custodial sentence ranging from 6 years – 9 years

 - Mitigating factors present – a custodial sentence ranging from 4 years – 7 years

-There are a number of aggravating factors when deciding a sentence for marital rape, including:
+There are a number of aggravating factors when deciding a sentence, including:

 - Any previous convictions

 - If the complainant was vulnerable

 - If the assault was sustained

 - If the defendant blackmailed the complainant

 - If the defendant intimidated or coerced the complainant

 - If a weapon was used in the offence